Niall of the Nine Hostages: Historicity and dates

 Niall is presumed, based on the importance of his sons and grandsons, to have been a historical person, but the early Irish annals say little about him.
 The Annals of Inisfallen date his death before 382, and the Chronicon Scotorum to 411.
 The later Annals of the Four Masters dates his reign to 379–405, and the chronology of Geoffrey Keating's Foras Feasa ar Éirinn to 368–395.

 However, the early annals record the activities of his sons between 429 and 516, an implausibly long period for a single generation, leading scholars like Kathleen Hughes and Francis J. Byrne to conclude that the events of the later half of the 5th century have been extended backwards to accommodate as early a date as possible for the arrival of Saint Patrick, with the effect of pushing Niall back up to half a century.
 Hughes says "Niall himself must have died not before the middle of the fifth century".
 Byrne, following James Carney, is a little more precise, dating his death to c.
 452.

 Niall is placed in the traditional list of High Kings of Ireland.
 However, the traditional roll of kings and its chronology is now recognised as artificial.
 The High Kingship did not become a reality until the 9th century, and Niall's status has probably been inflated in line with the political importance of the dynasty he founded.

-T. F. O'Rahilly argues that Niall and his sons were responsible for the breakup of the ancient kingdom of Ulster and the creation of the kingdoms of Tír Chonaill and Tír Eoghain, and the satellite kingdom of the Airgíalla.
+T. F. O'Rahilly argued that Niall and his sons were responsible for the breakup of the ancient kingdom of Ulster and the creation of the kingdoms of Tír Chonaill and Tír Eoghain, and the satellite kingdom of the Airgíalla.
 O'Rahilly and Byrne argue that the literary sources, though late and garbled, preserve genuine traditions that Niall led raids on Britain, and perhaps died on one.